isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-crickets-stop-chirping-when-you-move/index.md

 The time of day also plays a crucial role in cricket chirping behavior.
 Most crickets are nocturnal, meaning they are more active at night.
 Their chirping is often associated with their nighttime activities, such as searching for food and mates.
 During the daytime, crickets tend to be less active and, consequently, less inclined to chirp.

-###  **Human
-- Induced Disturbances**
+###  **Human-Induced Disturbances**

 It's not just predators that can cause crickets to stop chirping.
 Human activities and other animals can also disrupt their peaceful serenades.
 Sudden loud noises or vibrations caused by human presence can trigger their silence.
-This highlights the sensitivity of crickets to disturbances in their environment, whether natural or human
+This highlights the sensitivity of crickets to disturbances in their environment, whether natural or human-made.
-- made.

 ###  **Predator Avoidance Strategies**